clarakhma/data_analytics_yandex/PT1/README.md

 - 'City' — ciudad del usuario
 - 'time' — la hora exacta en la que se escuchó la canción
 - 'Day' — día de la semana

+## English

+### Project Description
+In this project, we will compare the musical preferences of the cities of Springfield and Shelbyville.
+Real data from Y.Music will be examined to test the hypotheses presented below and to compare user behavior between these two cities.

+### Hypotheses
+User activity differs depending on the day of the week and the city.
+On Monday mornings, the inhabitants of Springfield and Shelbyville listen to different genres.
+The same happens on Friday nights.
+Listeners from Springfield and Shelbyville have different preferences.
+In Springfield, they prefer pop music, while in Shelbyville, there are more rap fans.

+### Data Description

+Column Descriptions
+- 'userID' — User ID
+- 'Track' — Song title
+- 'artist' — Name of the singer or band
+- 'genre' — Musical genre
+- 'City' — User's city
+- 'time' — Exact time the song was played
+- 'Day' — Day of the week